About Quite Sane

 A frustrated Anthony, who had simultaneously begun to make his name as a producer and bassist, working with American artists such as the Roots and Steve Coleman, finally decided to leave the U.K for the U.S in 1996.
 Once in Philly Anthony put together a new band by the same name, which in addition to most of the original members, also featured some new American additions; Miguel Zenon (sax), Steve Coleman (sax), and Aaron Stewart (sax), Sean Rickman (Drums), and Sibela Grimes (Emcee).
 This is the band which went on to record Quite Sane’s 2002 critically acclaimed debut, The Child of Troubled Times, released on Rykodisc/Cool Hunter.

-This new sequel to The Child of Troubled times will bring back some of the original band members, Sean Rickman and Miguel Zenon, but also add two new vocalists, Erika Hicks and Laurin Talese, as well as pianist Paul Cornish, guitarist Miles Okazaki and wordsmith Kokayi.
-The new album is expected to drop in late 2023.
+This new sequel to The Child of Troubled times will bring back some of the original band members, Sean Rickman and Miguel Zenon, but also add two new vocalists, Lee Mo and Laurin Talese, as well as pianist Paul Cornish, guitarist Miles Okazaki, Emcee Queen Jo and wordsmith Kokayi.
+The new album will be released in june 2025.

 Anthony Tidd